TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DTCPolicy.md

 ```

 ## DESCRIPTION
-This function is used to query a list BloxOne DTC Policies
+This function is used to query a list of Universal DDI DTC Policies

 ## EXAMPLES